-- 265. This section provides further details on the process for notifying parties to submit a Transaction to URCA related to ex-ante Merger control. - 266.
-Notification can be submitted to URCA electronically, by post, by hand or by fax. - (i) Electronic submissions should be sent to info@urcabahamas.bs. - (ii) Postal and hand delivered submissions should be marked for the attention of the Chief Executive Officer and sent or delivered to: Utilities Regulation and Competition Authority, Fourth Terrace East, Centreville, P. O. Box N-4860, Nassau, Bahamas.
+- 268. This section provides further details on the process for notifying parties to submit a Transaction to URCA related to ex-ante Merger control. - 269.
+Notification can be submitted to URCA electronically, by post, or by hand. - (i) Electronic submissions should be sent to info@urcabahamas.bs. - (ii) Postal and hand delivered submissions should be marked for the attention of the Chief Executive Officer and sent or delivered to: Utilities Regulation and Competition Authority, Frederick House, Frederick Street, P. O. Box N-4860, Nassau, Bahamas. - 270.
+It is strongly recommended that the notifying parties fill in the form set in Error!

-- (iii) Fax submissions should be marked for the attention of the Chief Executive Officer and sent to: (242)-323-7288.

-- 267. It is strongly recommended that the notifying parties fill in the form set in Error!
 Reference source not found. as the level of information provided with the notification will be an important indicator of the amount of further resources required by URCA to investigate it.
 Applicants should provide as much information as possible and ensure the information is accurate, in order to avoid delays in the notification procedure and the Merger review by URCA.
-Other than in exceptional circumstances, a submission should meet these minimum submission requirements for URCA to approve the Merger.

-- 268. Information provided within a notification should address each of the relevant elements in these Guidelines.
-This will include providing information on:

-- (i) Contact information;

-- (ii) Information about the companies;
+Other than in exceptional circumstances, a submission should meet these minimum submission requirements for URCA to approve the Merger. - 271.
+Information provided within a notification should address each of the relevant elements in these Guidelines.
+This will include providing information on: - (i) Contact information; - (ii) Information about the companies;

 - (iii) Specifics of the transaction;

 - (iv) Financial information; and

 - (v) Market information.

-- 269. Notifying parties should familiarize themselves with the Guidelines and may wish to seek informal advice from URCA when preparing a notification for a Merger.
+- 272. Notifying parties should familiarize themselves with the Guidelines and may wish to seek informal advice from URCA when preparing a notification for a Merger.